vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 (b) Sculptures.

 This is an excellent picture of Vishnu as Bhuvaraha.
 The karnakudu and the salai at the feet of the Lord are typical.
-The Goddess is represented as sea- ted in the left lap of the Lord who has a face like the varaha.
+The Goddess is represented as seated in the left lap of the Lord who has a face like the varaha.
 The righth and of the Lord is in Varada posture and the left two hands holds the Shankha and Chakra.
 The face of the Lord is turned towards the Devi as prescribed in the Vaikhanasa agama.
 Some of the snakes are shown as being trampled

 262